Install WordPress

 Introduction

 WordPress is a free and open source content management system (CMS).
-Originally, its focus was on providing a platform for blogging, but throughout the last decade plus, it has become a general purpose CMS that can serve as a website builder.
+Originally, its focus was on providing a platform for blogging, but throughout its lifespan it has become a general purpose CMS that functions as a website builder.
 Two sites exist to provide access to WordPress: WordPress.com and Wordpress.org.
-WordPress.com is a hosting solution, which means that customers can sign up and create a free WordPress site.
-Since its hosted, customers are only responsible for their content and not for managing the WordPress installation and its updates.
+WordPress.com is a hosted service where WordPress handles everything, from updates to security.
+Customers are mainly responsible for content and the appearance of their sites.
 Various paid plans can extend the functionality offered to WordPress.com customers.

-WordPress.org is maintained by the WordPress Foundation, which oversees the development of and provides access to the WordPress software.
+WordPress.org is maintained by the WordPress Foundation, which oversees its development and provides access to the WordPress software.
 When we download the WordPress software, we download it from WordPress.org.
-Unlike the hosted solution, when we install and setup WordPress on our own servers, we become responsible for administrating its installation and for keeping the software updated.
+Unlike the hosted solution, WordPress.org is for users who want full control and responsibility over their website installation and maintenance.

 Plugins are often used with WordPress sites to offer all sorts of additional capabilities.
 Currently, there are over 60 thousand plugins available for WordPress, but some are of higher quality and utility than others.
 In addition to the thousands of available plugins, there are over 10 thousand free themes for WordPress sites.
 Plus, many businesses offer paid themes or can offer customized themes based on customer needs.
 These themes can drastically alter the appearance and usability of a WordPress site.
 I encourage you to explore plugins, develop, and add content to your WordPress sites, but the main goal as a systems administrator is to set up the sites and not build out content.